County of Longueville: Changes

-In 1305, it was given by Philip IV his minister Enguerrand de Marigny only for him to be forfeited in 1314.
+In 1305, the county was given by Philip IV to his minister Enguerrand de Marigny, only for him to forfeit the title in 1314.
 It belonged to the family of the Counts of Evreux until the death of Philip of Navarre, brother of Charles the Bad in 1363.
 On 27 May 1364, Charles V offered the county of Longueville to Bertrand du Guesclin.
-The title of Comte de Longueville was awarded to Archibald Douglas, Earl of Wigtown (d.1438), and his son William Douglas, 6th Earl of Douglas (d.1440) in gratitude for the assistance to the future Charles VII of France by the Scottish army rescue led by Archibald Douglas, 4th Earl of Douglas, killed at the Battle of Verneuil in 1424.
+The title of Comte de Longueville was awarded to Archibald Douglas, Earl of Wigton (d.1438), and his son William Douglas, 6th Earl of Douglas (d.1440) in gratitude for the assistance to the future Charles VII of France by the Scottish army led by Archibald Douglas, 4th Earl of Douglas, killed at the Battle of Verneuil in 1424.
 Upon the death of James Douglas, 9th Earl of Douglas and 3rd Earl of Avondale in 1488, all his titles were forfeited and subsequently the title was bestowed upon Jean de Dunois.
 The title remained in the hands of the Orléans-Longueville family until the death of Jean Louis Charles d'Orléans in 1694.